kevin-aminzadeh/06-weather-dashboard/README.md

 - The application is quite simple
 - All application components are contained in a single file
-- All of the application's various subclasses with the exception of the `EventBus` class are contained in the `App` controller class meaning.
+- All of the application's various subclasses with the exception of the `EventBus` class are contained in the `App` controller class.
 (Although were this not the case, as a result of the pub-sub implementation, they would be able to function and communicate with one and other just the same).

 ## Future Improvements